MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ### Known issues

-- When working with WebSlate in the Unity editor, the editor needs to be restarted when updating the WebSlate or Mesh Toolkit packages through the Unity package manager.
+- When working with WebSlate in the Unity editor, the editor needs to be restarted when updating the Mesh Toolkit package through the Unity package manager.

 - The "Current URL" field of a WebSlate currently cannot be updated during Play mode.